AndyGrom/loadOnDemand/README.md

 loadOnDemand
 ============

-angularjs module is designed to download other modules angularjs when they need them
+Load on demand angularjs modules.
+Angularjs module is designed to download other modules angularjs when they need them

 Using
 -----